 |Guest Accommodation||Any establishment that meets the minimum entry requirements can choose to use this general category.|

-Self catering accommodation is the provision of living accommodation for fixed term rental for holiday and business purposes.
+These are living accommodation for fixed term rental for holiday and business purposes.
 The normal letting term is one week; however shorter and longer periods may be arranged.

 To be appointed by the AA, properties are required to undergo a quality based assessment and must achieve the minimum entry requirements as detailed in the AA's self catering quality standards.
 Appointed self catering properties are awarded classification on a scale to one to five stars.